zubinchopra/portaldocs/portal-sdk/generated/top-extensions-configuration.md

 <a name="portal-extension-configuration-overview"></a>
 ## Overview

-You must register and configure your extension with the portal team for your extension to be available in the portal.
-We rely on you to manage your own configurationin the Portal repository.
-For internal partners this is done via pull requests.
-The process is explained in [top-external-onboarding.md](top-external-onboarding.md).
+You must register and configure your extension with the Ibiza team for your extension to be available in the Portal.
+We rely on you to manage your own configuration in the Portal repository.
+For internal partners, this is done via pull requests, as specified in [top-extensions-publishing.md](top-extensions-publishing.md).
+External partners use the procedures that are located in [top-external-onboarding.md](top-external-onboarding.md).

+As per the safe deployment mandate, all configuration changes are treated as code changes.
+Consequently, they use similar deployment processes.
+Changes that are checked in to the dev branch will be deployed in the following order: **Dogfood** -> **RC** -> **MPAC** -> **PROD** -> National Clouds (**BlackForest**, **FairFax**, and **Mooncake**).
+The table in [portalfx-extensions-svc-lvl-agreements.md](portalfx-extensions-svc-lvl-agreements.md) specifies the amount of time allowed to complete the deployment.

-<a name="portal-extension-configuration-overview-instructions-for-external-partners"></a>
+<a name="portal-extension-configuration-overview-extension-configuration-files"></a>
-### Instructions for external partners
+### Extension Configuration Files

  The extension configuration file contains information for all extensions registered in the Azure Portal.
 It is located in the Portal repository in the `src/RDPackages/OneCloud/` directory that is located at [https://aka.ms/portalfx/onecloud](https://aka.ms/portalfx/onecloud).

 There is a configuration file for each environment that the Portal supports, in the following format.

  `Extensions.<EnvironmentName>.json`